hjagodzinski/C-Mock/README.md

 to get the compilations and linker options, respectively.

-Note: Since it is [not recommended to install a pre-compiled version of Google Test][4] many distributions don't provide such libs anymore.
+Note: Since it is [not recommended to install a pre-compiled version of [Google Test][1] many distributions don't provide such libs anymore.
 You need to download and compile those libs as described in [Google Test][1].
 For the linker to find libgmock and libgtest you can pass the paths to those libs to the cmock-config script.
 If you omit the path to libgtest it defaults to "pathToLibgmock/libgtest".